eigenspaces/eigenspaces.github.io/_posts/2018-9-1-Hello-World.md

 layout: post
 title: Hello world!
 ---
+Hi!

-This is a website about my personal projects in the area of statistics, machine learning and programming.
+Welcome on my personal website where I write about my personal projects in the area of statistics, machine learning and programming.
+Content will (hopefully) follow soon!